atomix/atomix.github.io/copycat/docs/getting-started.md

 ### Creating a server

-Once a state machine and its operations have been defined, we can create a `CopycatServer` to manage the state machine.
+Once a state machine and its operations have been defined, we can create a [`CopycatServer`][CopycatServer] to manage the state machine.
 Copycat uses the builder pattern for configuring and constructing servers.
-Each Copycat server must be initialized with a local server `Address`.
+Each Copycat server must be initialized with a local server [`Address`][Address].

 ```java
 Address address = new Address("123.456.789.0", 5000);